Carkem1x/SoftBody_Simulation/README.md

 </p>

 # Step 3: What´s next?
-You can use this repository in Unity 2021 or higher
+You can use this repository in Unity 2021 or higher.

 I will leave the code modular, allowing you to experiment with different shapes.
 The project is free to use but if you use it, don't forget to mention me :)

 # Author´s note